Greg Chappell: Commentator

 Chappell has worked as a cricket commentator for both Channel 9 and ABC radio.

 Personal life

 During the early part of his career, since being a cricketer was not yet a full-time profession, Chappell worked in a variety of jobs, including at a life assurance firm, an oil company, and as a promotions officer with Coca-Cola bottlers in Adelaide.
 He married Judith Elizabeth Donaldson, a schoolteacher from Bexley in New South Wales, in 1971.
 The couple had three children: older son Stephen was born in 1975, daughter Belinda was born in 1977 just before Chappell's departure for the 1977 Ashes tour, and younger son Jonathan was born in 1980.
-From an early age, Jonathan chose to pursue baseball, which his father and uncle had also played during their childhood, and played Minor League Baseball from 2004 to 2005.
+Stephen pursured a career in the Royal Australian Air Force as a pilot and later rose to the position of Chief of Air Force in 2024, the most senior position in RAAF.
+Whilst, Jonathan from an early age, chose to pursue baseball, which his father and uncle had also played during their childhood, and played Minor League Baseball from 2004 to 2005.